FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

 \item Before the SCF satellite which carries area $\left( i-1 \right) $'s model becomes the serving satellite for area $ i $, users in region $ i $ and their connected non-SCF satellites conduct $ \delta - 1 $ global rounds collaboratively.

-\item When the SCF satellite serves for area $ i $, users in region $ i $ conduct $ E $ local iterations and upload their models to this satellite.
+\item When the SCF satellite serves area $ i $, users in region $ i $ conduct $ E $ local iterations and upload their models to this satellite.
 After running FedAvg for the collected models of area $ i $, the satellite mixes this averaged result with its stored historical model of area $ \left( i-1 \right) $, where the mixing proportion of the historical model is $ \alpha $.
+Let a binary variable, $A_t \in \left\{0,1\right\}$, denote whether the area's model mixes with its adjacent model at step $ t $.
+When $t \mod (K + \delta) = 0 $, $A_t=1$ holds, otherwise, $A_t =0$.
+Therefore, the model of device $ j \in \mathcal{N}_i$ can be updated as follows:

 \item Go back to Step 1) until the stopping condition is met. \end{enumerate}